 Committee Chairman T.H.
 Colwell congratulated bandmaster Zeph E. Wood, Dr. John Watson congratulated the Village, Mrs. W. F. Fletcher and Mrs. Pearl Hamilton sang, Mrs. T.H.
 Colwell gave readings, and Trafford N. Jayne contributed a song.
 John Dreyer contributed bits of vaudeville, and Mr. W.I.
 Nolan “ran the gamut from funny stories to an impassioned appeal for patriotism of community and country.”

-A Fireman’s carnival was held at the Bandstand in August of 1913 to raise funds for the new library.
+A Fireman’s carnival was held at the Bandstand on August 8, 1913, to raise funds for the new library.
 About $1,000 was raised.
 Food was supplied by the various churches.
 Before these carnivals, the firemen held a dance on the night before Thanksgiving.
 The carnivals started out as ice cream socials, with the fire department receiving the profits from sales of pop, ice cream, watermelon, and hamburgers.
+A parade by the Village band, with members representing all five districts of the village, started the proceedings.

 A new white wooden bandstand at Central/Bandstand/Fireman’s/Jorvig Park (37th and Brunswick) was completed on July 4, 1914, in time for the Park’s “big jubilee celebration.”
 The Minneapolis Daily News described it: